Updated: Dec 28, 2022

 I love the New Year.
 If it can be considered a holiday, it is my favorite holiday.
 I love the feeling and somehow, the permission, to begin again that the new year brings.
 It's warm feelings of new starts and sparkly new beginnings.
 No matter what occurred during the previous year, I always feel like the New Year offers a fresh start, bringing new hope.

-I'm not so idealistic as to think that magically, on January 1, it's out with the coronaverse and in with the new normal.
+I'm not so idealistic as to think that magically on January 1, it's out with the coronaverse and in with the new normal.
 But I am grateful that the vaccines recently released give us something to look forward to in re-engaging our families, tribes and communities.

 Personally, 2021 is bringing lots of change to our household.
 We are moving to a new city.
 I'm working to get up-to-speed in my new role.
 We'll be re-establishing our new norms.
 We might travel again /gasp!
 We are excited.
 We love new adventures.

 It's not without stress - we are both actively feeling the adage that moving and new jobs are two of the most stressful things you can do, and we have embarked upon both.
-But our family and tribe is supportive, my new team is fantastic, and we have all that we need.
+Our family and tribe is supportive, my new team is fantastic, and we have all that we need.

-Word of the Year - Trust
+Setting Intentions with a Word of the Year

 New Year's Quotes